 In setting those expectations, you're promising to deliver on them, so if you don't make good on them, you're violating your customers' trust and actively misleading them.
 Naturally, customers won't take kindly to that.

-In the example below, the manufacturer's product photos gave the shopper the impression that the chair was larger than it actually was and featured more cushioning than it actually did.
-So the customer essentially bought the product on a false premise — giving the company a vocally dissatisfied customer to deal with.
+In the example below, the manufacturer’s product photos gave the shopper the impression that the chair was more plush and fluffy than the promo pictures promise.
+So, the customer essentially bought the product on a false premise — giving the company a vocally dissatisfied customer to deal with.

 4. Failure to Meet Perceived or Implied Expectations

 Expectations can extend beyond the ones you set through specifications.
 Sometimes, customers will assume your offer has certain features or benefits that it doesn't.
 This could mean that your product or service description was ambiguous, or maybe your customers might be holding you to the standards of your industry peers.

 For instance, patrons of a local restaurant chain might complain about not receiving free bottomless salad and breadsticks like they do at a similarly priced national franchise.
 Or, as shown in the example provided below, customers could be upset about products not living up to implied performance or usability standards.